 Source: Times Reads

 Blurb from Goodreads:

-Thank you Pansing Books for providing me this copy in exchange of an honest review!
+Thank you Times Reads for sending me The Kingdom of Back in exchange of an honest review.